nomanaa/nomanaa.github.io/README.md

 * When we store content in XML based language, It makes it difficult for people to make contribution
 * Markdown has the cleanest syntax.
 * Due to Markdown's popularity there are many dedicated text editors available.
-* Lightweight markup is free and easy to make changes ..
+* Lightweight markup is free and easy to make changes.

 Right now we will be using the Markdown language.
 In order to write the resume in Markdown we need to choose a text editor.
 There are many text editors available.
 [Typora](https://typora.io/) is a very useful one.
 Please visit the _more resources_ section to find out more details about it.
 Once we have the resume ready and written in Markdown language, We can move forward to the next step that is where and how to host the resume online.

 2. **Use Distributed Version Control(GitHub)**\